Jeep Forward Control: Spain

 In the 1960s, Kaiser-Willys licensed Vehículos Industriales y Agrícolas (VIASA) of Zaragoza in Aragon to build Jeeps in Spain.
 Beginning in 1970, the "SV" line of commercial trucks were built using the Commando 4x4 Jeep chassis, just like the FC models in the United States.

-However, the Iberian models were unlike any Jeeps produced anywhere else and featured indigenously developed body designs.
+However, the Iberian models were unlike any Jeeps produced elsewhere and featured indigenously developed body designs.
 The SV line included the Campeador (one-ton pickup), Duplex (double cab pickup), Furgon (one-ton van), and the Toledo (9-seat luxury passenger van).
 Two engines were available: the Super Hurricane in-line six petrol and a Perkins 4-cylinder diesel.
 The Willys 226.2 cuinengine was rated at 105 hp and 190 lb.ft of torque while the 3.0 L Perkins diesel produced 62 hp and 143 lb.ft of torque.
 The diesel achieved almost 30 mpgus.

 During the late 1970s, VIASA was absorbed by Ebro trucks, a division of Motor Ibérica.
-Production of the full SV line continued until 1985, which also included versions for the Spanish army.
+Production of the full SV line continued until 1985, including versions for the Spanish army.

-Nissan took complete control of Ebro in 1987 and the company was named Nissan Motor Ibérica.
+Nissan took complete control of Ebro in 1987, and the company was named Nissan Motor Ibérica.